 SFI will compile monitoring/progress reports as requested by the Regional Assembly and cooperate with OP level evaluations as required.
-These reports will provide data on the integration of the Horizontal Principles following a screening exercise to be undertaken by SFI.
+These reports will provide data on the integration of the Horizontal principles following a screening exercise to be undertaken by SFI.
 The contribution of the Irish exchequer and the European Structural and Investment Funds 2014-2020 will be acknowledged in all promotional material, annual reports, research laboratories and websites relevant to the co-funded awards, by use of appropriate logo and text references.
-SFI will ensure that the HEIs as beneficiaries comply with publicity requirements.
+SFI will ensure that the HEIs will comply with EU publicity requirements.